Therapy Intake Conversion Statistics 2026: Inquiry-to-Booking, No-Show, Missed-Call Data

 In a therapy practice the intake funnel is the sequence a prospective client moves through from first reaching out to actually sitting in (or logging into) the first session.
 The typical steps are: inquiry received (call, form, or directory message), first contact made by the practice, insurance and fit check, appointment offered and booked, reminders sent, first session attended.
 Each step has its own drop-off rate.
 The stats on this page are organized around these steps.

-Most therapy practices invest heavily in being found: directory listings (Psychology Today, Zencare, Alma, Headway), a website, referrals from primary care, insurance panels, word of mouth.
+Most therapy practices invest heavily in being found: directory listings, a website, referrals from primary care, insurance panels, word of mouth.
 What they measure far less carefully is what happens after the prospective client actually reaches out.
 The call, the voicemail, the email, the intake form.
 This is where most losses occur, and it is almost always invisible.

 The gap between demand and access in mental health is well documented.
-SAMHSA's National Survey on Drug Use and Health consistently reports that a large majority of adults with a mental illness do not receive treatment in a given year, and the APA's practitioner surveys have repeatedly documented that demand for therapy now outstrips supply in most US metros.
+NIMH, drawing on SAMHSA's National Survey on Drug Use and Health, reports that among the 59.3 million US adults with any mental illness in 2022, only 50.6% received mental health treatment in the past year, leaving roughly half untreated.
+On the supply side, the APA's 2023 practitioner survey found that 56% of psychologists had no openings for new patients.
 That imbalance hides a second problem: even when a person decides to reach out, the operational flow of most solo and group practices is not built to capture them reliably.
 Missed calls, slow callbacks, insurance friction, long waits to the first appointment, and no-shows compound into a conversion rate that most practices never calculate.

 This page gathers what is publicly known about each step and shows where AI voice intake can close the operational gap without touching clinical work.